 - In addition to our state-supported Evening MBA program, we also offer MBA programs in collaboration with the College of Continuing and Professional Education (CCPE) to serve the educational needs of our business and professional communities—the two-year Saturday MBA Program, and the one-year Daytime Accelerated MBA (AMBA) Program.

 - We also offer the MBA/MFA in Theatre Management joint degree program in collaboration with the College of the Arts.
-This distinctive program is one of very few programs of this type across the country, most notably like Yale University's program.
+This distinctive program is one of the very few programs of this type across the country, most notably like Yale University's program.

 - Headcount.
 In fall 2017, CBA had 4,510 undergraduate majors, including 1,141 lower-division pre-business students, and 362 minors.
 In addition, CBA had 285 MBA students, 42 MS in Accountancy students, and 34 MS in Supply Chain Management students, for a total headcount of 5,233.
 One out of every eight Cal State Long Beach students is pursuing some form of business education.

 - Average Unit Load.
 Most of our undergraduate students are full-time students.
-Our majors take a higher unit load than any other college on campus, with the exception of College of the Arts.
+Our majors take a higher unit load than any other college on campus, with the exception of the College of the Arts.
 COB students averaged 13.3 units during fall 2017.
 Over four-fifths of our undergraduate majors take 12 units or more.

 - Demographics.
 Although most of the students are residents of Los Angeles and Orange counties, COB attracts students from all over the state.
 The average age of business majors is 24 for undergraduates and 30 for MBA students.
 Women account for 46% of COB's undergraduate enrollment, compared to the university's 56%.
 36% of COB undergraduate students are Hispanic/Latino, while 26% are Asian, 18% are Caucasian, 3% African-American, and 10% are international students.

 - Student Life and Development.
 Business students are significant participants in student life and development.
 COB’s student government, Associated Business Students Organizations Council (ABSOC), is regularly voted as the best college student government on campus.
-Many students participate in Student Center for Professional Development programs that involve mentorships and skill-building workshops.
-COB actively promotes internships for its students, COB internship staff work closely with the university Career Development & Placement Center to provide internship and career opportunities for our students.
+Many students participate in the Student Center for Professional Development programs that involve mentorships and skill-building workshops.
+COB actively promotes internships for its students, COB internship staff work closely with the University Career Development & Placement Center to provide internship and career opportunities for our students.

 - Degrees Conferred.
 In 2016-2017, the College produced nearly 1,300 B.S. graduates and over 100 MBA and MS graduates.

 - Graduation Performance.
-COB's six-year graduation rate for first-time freshmen is approximately 71% and four-year graduation rate for transfers is approximately 79%.
+COB's six-year graduation rate for first-time freshmen is approximately 71% and the four-year graduation rate for transfers is approximately 79%.
 We strive for improvement each year through our efforts on the University's Highly Valued Degree Initiative.
 We are also working to eliminate the graduation rate gap between underrepresented minority students and non-underrepresented minority students, which is currently at 6% for first-time freshmen and 1.5% for transfers.

 - Faculty Composition.
-As of fall 2017, the College of Business Administration has a total complement of 110.4 full-time equivalent (FTE) faculty and 36 FTE staff.
+As of fall 2017, the College of Business Administration has a total complement of 110.4 full-time equivalents (FTE) faculty and 36 FTE staff.
 The faculty includes 73 tenured and tenure-track faculty, 12 full-time lecturers, 68 part-time lecturers, for a total faculty headcount of 153.
 In the past 8 years, 34 new tenure-track faculty members have been hired, and an additional 5 new tenure-track faculty members will join COB in fall 2018.